Premises Liability

 Liability for Falls on Snow and Ice.

-People often fall and suffer an injury on snow or ice.
+People often fall and suffer an injury on snow or ice in the winter.
 As a general rule, property owners do not have to remove natural accumulations of snow, ice or melted water from their premises.

-A contract or lease agreement which requires snow removal can create an obligation to remove natural accumulations of snow or ice.
+3. A contract or lease agreement which requires snow removal can create an obligation to remove natural accumulations of snow or ice.
 For example, if a maintenance company is retained to clear snow from a driveway and fails to do so, both the maintenance company and the landowner may be responsible if someone slips and falls on ice and is injured.
-A lawyer should review the terms of the contract or lease agreement to determine what the parties responsibilities were.

-Falls which occur on snow, ice or water tracked into premises can be difficult cases.
+4. Falls which occur on snow, ice or water tracked into premises can be difficult cases.
 There are however times when the landowner is legally responsible for these injuries as well.
-It is important that you review the facts of your fall with a Chicago attorney experienced in handling these types of cases.
+It is important that you review the facts of your fall with an attorney experienced in handling these types of cases.

 Building Codes